Miles (band): Concerts

 From 1979 to 1982, Miles played at the Chambeeli Super Club at the Hotel Intercontinental in Dhaka five nights a week.
 They went on to perform on Bangladesh Television.

 In 1982, Miles made their first appearance in public concert at Shilpakala Academy Auditorium in Dhaka.

 In 1991, they performed their first concert outside Bangladesh, in Bangalore.
 In 1992, Miles performed in the very first BAMBA concert.
 They signed a lucrative sponsor deal with Pepsi in 1995 where exclusive concerts were held in Bangladesh.
 In 1996 and 1998 they went back to India to perform in Kolkata.
-In 1996 they did a major tour in the US and Canada over two months.
+In 1996 they did a major tour in the United States and Canada over two months.
 They performed in New York City, Dallas, Oklahoma City, Chicago, Miami and Montreal.

 In 1999, they performed in a large concert at Chittagong stadium with over 30,000 attending.
 Miles toured Australia and Italy in 2008.
-They also went to cities of the UAE.

 In 2010, Miles performed mainly in stadium concerts across the country, in cities including Rangpur, Comilla, Mymensingh, Khulna, Rajshahi, Chittagong and Dhaka.

-In 2012, Miles started their 32-year anniversary tour by performing in cities of United States including Atlanta, Houston, Los Angeles, New York, San Jose, and Seattle.
+In 2012, Miles started their 30-year anniversary tour by performing in cities of America including Atlanta, Houston, Los Angeles, New York, San Jose and Seattle.

-In 2019, Miles celebrated their 40 years by touring and performing in 17 cities in America (New Jersey, Virginia, Baltimore, Michigan, Los Angeles, New York, Atlantic City, Phoenix, San Jose and Tampa), 7 cities in Canada (Toronto, Vancouver, Calgary, Winnipeg, Edmonton, Ottawa and Montreal) and 3 cities in Australia (Sydney, Brisbane and Melbourne).
-After returning back to their home country Bangladesh, Miles toured and performed in 4 cities (Chittagong, Khulna, Rajshahi and Sylhet) and later ended the whole 40 years celebration by performing at the Bashundhara International Convention Centre in Dhaka with Dalchhut, Feedback, Souls, Vikings and Warfaze performing as guests.
+In 2019, Miles 40th Anniversary was celebrated by touring and performing in USA's Jersey City, Alexandria, Baltimore, Los Angeles, New York, Atlantic City, Phoenix, San Jose, Tampa, Buffalo, Detroit, Columbus, West Lafayette, Dallas and Canada's Vancouver, Calgary, Winnipeg, Edmonton, Ottawa, Montreal, Toronto and also Australia's Sydney, Brisbane, Melbourne as well as Bangladesh's Chittagong and a grand concert in Dhaka.